Book Review of “Yom Killer” by Ilene Schneider (Rabbi Aviva Cohen Mystery #3)

 In short, Schneider succeeded in bringing all of these elements together to make a real pleasure of a read.
 When times are tough, having something like that can be a true blessing, and I believe that Schneider did me a “Mitzvah” by letting me read this book.
 I hope I can return the compliment by giving it a rating of four and a half stars out of five (although to be totally honest, it really deserves just slightly less than this, but I don’t have quarter stars, so I’m rounding up here)!
 Go on, indulge yourself and read something fun for a change!

-“Yom Killer” by Ilene Schneider is available from Amazon, Barnes & Noble, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+“Yom Killer” by Ilene Schneider is available (via these affiliate links) from Amazon, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
 I would like to thank the author for sending me a copy of this book in exchange for a fair review.

 You can read my reviews of Schneider’s other novels here: